nguyendodangquang/Web_scrapping_Tiki/README.md

 # Week2_project
-Web scrapping (Tiki) using BeautifulSoup and Selenium.
+Web scrapping (Tiki) using BeautifulSoup and Selenium (all categories of Tiki website)